mir-group/nequip/docs/guide/config.md

   It is under `model` that the deep equivariant potential model is configured, which includes the NequIP message-passing graph neural network model or the strictly local Allegro model.
 Refer to the [model documentation page](../api/model) to learn how to configure this section.

  ### `loss` and `metrics`
   All loss components and metrics are in the physcial units associated with the dataset.
-Note that this behavior of the loss is different from ``nequip < 0.7.0``, where the loss would have a different scale.
-In ``nequip >= 0.7.0``, the loss components are all in physical units.
+Note that this behavior of the loss is different from `nequip < 0.7.0`, where the loss would have a different scale.
+In `nequip >= 0.7.0`, the loss components are all in physical units.
 For example, if the dataset uses force units of eV/Å, a force mean-squared error (MSE) would have units of (eV/Å)².

+  The loss function and metrics are configured using `MetricsManager` objects ([API docs](../api/metrics)).
+In addition to the metrics configured in the `MetricsManager`, it also computes a `weighted_sum` based on the `coeff` (coefficient) for each metric.
+For loss functions, this quantity is used as the loss function as a weighted sum of specified loss componenets.
+For metrics, the weighted sum could be useful for accounting for energy-force(-stress) balancing for monitoring.
+For example, `val0_epoch/weighted_sum` can be monitored and used to condition the behavior of learning rate scheduling or early stopping.

  ### `optimizer` and `lr_scheduler`